 You will find more details about the DocTools DocPropertyManager features below.
 See also the comparison of features in DocTools DocPropertyManager and Word's built-in features for working with custom document properties and DocProperty fields.

 To learn more about how to use the built-in functionality in Word for working with document properties, see How properties and DocProperty fields work.
 You can also open that article from the Support – How to menu.

 Custom document properties and DocProperty fields have been in use in most of my Word templates and documents for several years.
 I find the combination of custom document properties and DocProperty fields very well-suited for many types of data in documents.

 I have always found the built-in functionality in Word for working with custom document properties too limited in features.
 In addition, I find the user interface too inefficient to work with.
 Therefore, I decided to develop my own tools.
 I developed the first version of DocTools DocPropertyManager several years ago and I have used it on a daily basis myself.
 The DocTools DocPropertyManager add-in has also been part of a number of custom Word solutions I have developed for my clients.
 I have now improved the add-in further and extended it with extra features.
 Version 2.0 is the first version available from this website.

 More details about the document property features in DocTools DocPropertyManager

 Word includes a number of built-in properties (Title, Author, etc.) to which you can assign the values you want.

 Custom document properties are properties you define yourself.
 Each custom document property must have a name and a value.

-You can create as many custom document properties you want.
+You can add as many custom document properties as you want.
 Both the name and the value are limited to 255 characters.

 Use DocProperty fields to insert the values of custom document properties in documents